PoxApp/PoxApp/README.md

 [![Open Preview of PoxApp-Charite](https://badgen.net/badge/Preview/Poxapp-Charite/blue?icon=github)](https://osprspoxappcharite.z13.web.core.windows.net/)
 [![Open Preview of PoxApp-Stanford](https://badgen.net/badge/Preview/Poxapp-Stanford/blue?icon=github)](https://osprspoxappstanford.z13.web.core.windows.net/)

-# PoxApp - a web-based personalized recommendation system for the mpox (monkeypox) virus.
+# PoxApp - a web-based personalized recommendation system for mpox (monkeypox).

-PoxApp can help users to assess their medical condition better, prepare an appointment with a physician or get information on mpox virus (MPXV) testing and post-exposure vaccination.
+PoxApp can help users to assess their medical condition better, prepare an appointment with a physician or get information on monkeypox virus (MPXV) testing and post-exposure vaccination.

 PoxApp was developed by a multidisciplinary planel of physicians, data scientists and researchers at Stanford University, Charité Universitätsmedizin Berlin, Berlin Institute of Health at Charité (BIH), Robert Koch Institute and Hasso Plattner Institute.